UCSD-AUVSI/ARIA/gmappy/README.md

 TODO
 * send data from python to javascript over server
 * send data from python to mavlink
-* retrieve data from python to mavlink
+* retrieve data from mavlink

 Dependencies
 ------------